How To Pick Banana Peppers

 What To Look For When Picking Banana Peppers

 Your banana peppers are setting fruit and growing like crazy, but when are they ripe for picking?
 The first thing to look for is the size of the banana pepper.
-It should be 4 – 8 inches long depending on the variety you are growing.
+It should be 4 - 8 inches long depending on the variety you are growing.
 The next thing to look for when picking banana peppers is the color.
-The pepper should turn from green to a bright yellow when ripe.
+The pepper should turn from green to a bright yellow, to a bright red when ripe.

 How To Properly Harvest Your Ripe Banana Peppers